Business Valuation Expert Witness Services for Litigants and Attorneys

 What are typical fee structures for expert witness engagements?

 Expert witness engagements are generally billed on an hourly basis.
 Fees depend on the scope of the engagement, the complexity of the business being valued, the volume of financial records to be reviewed, and whether the engagement includes deposition or trial testimony.
 An initial consultation to discuss the scope of the matter is the best way to obtain a realistic fee estimate.
-Please contact the firm to get started.

 What is the difference between fair market value and fair value in litigation?